 While there was no pressure to use the rope, the cool pool remained big and inviting, with plenty of space for us to simply soak, swim and dog paddle.
 Yet some never did.

 One of the best aspects of the eight-day cruise I was on with SeaTrekBali was this kind of play time.
 When we give ourselves permission to play, we revisit the best and most creative parts of ourselves.
 We tickle our funny bones.
 We relax.
 Above all, we remember what it’s like to be care free.

 We were often told to grow up, and we did.
 All of us.
-However, at 65, I regularly opt for any opportunity to find my inner kid, laugh like a banshee and poke fun at my adult self.
+However, I regularly opt for any opportunity to find my inner kid, laugh like a banshee and poke fun at my adult self.

 Being child-like is not child-ish.